canmod/macpan-workshop/companion-materials.md

 model](https://github.com/canmod/macpan2/tree/main/inst/starter_models/macpan_base#computing-mathcalr_0-with-a-cohort-model)
-includes a discussion of how to compute reproduction numbers and the moments of the generation interval distribution for a general compartmental model.
+includes a discussion of how to compute reproduction numbers and the moments of the generation interval distribution for a general compartmental model.<BMB>I didn't remember this was here: will have to check it out!</BMB>

 ## Stratification

-When one extends one of the simple models (i.e., [si](https://github.com/canmod/macpan2/tree/main/inst/starter_models/si), [sir](https://github.com/canmod/macpan2/tree/main/inst/starter_models/sir), [sir_waning](https://github.com/canmod/macpan2/tree/main/inst/starter_models/sir_waning),
+When you extend one of the simple models (i.e., [si](https://github.com/canmod/macpan2/tree/main/inst/starter_models/si), [sir](https://github.com/canmod/macpan2/tree/main/inst/starter_models/sir), [sir_waning](https://github.com/canmod/macpan2/tree/main/inst/starter_models/sir_waning),
 [seir](https://github.com/canmod/macpan2/tree/main/inst/starter_models/seir),
 [shiver](https://github.com/canmod/macpan2/tree/main/inst/starter_models/shiver))
-to be stratified (e.g., by age), transmission/infection processes [become more complex](https://www.sciencedirect.com/science/article/abs/pii/0025556494000658).
+by stratifying it (e.g., by age), transmission/infection processes [become more complex](https://www.sciencedirect.com/science/article/abs/pii/0025556494000658).
-In these cases one may specify `S`, `E`, and `I` as vectors, and infection rates as matrix operations involving these vectors and matrices of transmission parameters.
+In these cases you can specify `S`, `E`, and `I` as vectors, and infection rates as matrix operations involving these vectors and matrices of transmission parameters.
 This approach is desecribed [here](https://canmod.github.io/macpan2/articles/state_dependent_rates).